smhigley/py-soup-scraping/README.md

 11. https://max.com: cannot repro in Japan
 12. https://outlook.com: aria-controls on buttons in exclusively rendered tabs

+All of these misuses are centered around the need to have multiple instances in the DOM of the same UI that are conditionally rendered, which might make a good addition to the central problem statement.

 ## How to run the scripts

 This is a python-based web scraper, and assumes python3 and pip are installed.